nielsberglund/nielsblogsource/content/posts/2020-12-29-bring-your-own-r--python-runtimes-to-sql-server-extensibility-framework.md

   - SQL Server Extensibility Framework
   - SQL Server External Languages
 ---

+> **NOTE:** This post has been updated after it was originally published.
+I have edited information about the `PYTHONHOME` system variable, as well as `PATH` requirements.

 Back in the day I wrote quite a few blog posts about [**SQL Server Machine Learning Services**][1] as well as [**SQL Server Extensibility Framework**][2], and [**External Languages**][2]. **SQL Server Machine Learning Services** is very cool, but a complaint has been that you are restricted in what versions of R and Python you use.